The 13 Best Places to Celebrate St. Patrick’s Day in South Dakota!

-Deadwood, South Dakota’s legendary Wild West town, celebrates St. Patrick’s Day across multiple days with pub crawls, the Leprechaun Olympics, parades, and live music.
+Deadwood, South Dakota's legendary Wild West town, celebrates St. Patrick's Day across multiple days with pub crawls, the Leprechaun Olympics, parades, and live music.
 Open containers are allowed in special zones with an official cup.
-The Leprechaun Olympics feature events such as bean bag toss, ring toss, name that tune, beer pong, and more.
-Everyone turns in score sheets at the awards party and prizes such as bar tabs, free night stays, and gift certificates are available to win.
-Tap into your philanthropic side by going to the St. Panties (no, that’s not a typo!)
+Participate in the Leprechaun Olympics and win prizes!
+Everyone turns in score sheets at the awards party.
+Tap into your philanthropic side by going to the St. Panties (no, that's not a typo!)
 Day Fundraiser in Saloon #10 to benefit the American Cancer Society.
 The town of Deadwood reports well over 1,200 participants annually.

 Put on your best St. Patty’s attire and come run the mile in Sioux Falls!
 Multiple 5K and five-mile courses are available for the more ambitious runners.
 Up to $2,000 in cash prizes is awarded for breaking course records on the five-mile, 5K, mile, or Irishman.
 Winners of the team competition have $200 donated to a charity of their choice.
 Runners with the best costume win the famous Leprechaun Show Trophies.
 Still not challenged?
 Top athletes can compete for the Irishman title by running all of the races.